remelt/delusional-fix/README.md

 + Add and fix scaleform

 # KNOWN ISSUES :
-+ Pixel surf doesnt crouch some times on 128 tick
++ Delusional pixel surf doesnt crouch some times on 128 tick
 + Media player some times doesnt update if the track is on repeat
 + Aimbot sometimes misses (idk y mb u need some kind of bones fix like in hw)
 + Awall only if lethal is kinda ass for some damn reason